SayHeyD/kubernetes-learn-docs/components/config-map.md

   yourDataKey: yourDataValue
 ```

 Contrary to a [secret](secrets.md) we do not have to provide a type for our ConfigMap.
 Also our data doesn't need to be base64 encoded, instead it's written as plain text.
+When using configmaps it's important to apply them **before** you apply any other component that uses your configmap.
 You can add as many key-value pairs as you want and apply the file just like any other config file with:

 ```bash
 kubectl apply -f <YOUR_CONFIGMAP_FILE>